abiraahmi/DedooseR/README.md

 - Set a saturation criteria and plot it
 - Plot and play with saturation thresholds
 - Produce and plot code co-occurrence heatmaps
+- Create network maps between codes
+- Generate word clouds
+- Run topic models to understand the distribution of topics and top terms within them for selected codes

 ### Coming Soon

-- Viewing and organizing excerpts in an interactive table
-- Calculating reliability per coder (Cohen's kappa) and between coders (Fleiss' kappa)
+- Creating reliability tests and calculating reliability per coder (Cohen's kappa) and between coders (Fleiss' kappa)

 ## Why This Package?